Asheq/public-notes/markdown-cheat-sheet.md

 	1. Nested Item
 	1. Nested Item

-		Paragraph 1 for nested list item with a blank like and 2 leading whitespace characters
+		Paragraph 1 for nested list item with a blank line and 2 leading whitespace characters

 		Paragraph 2 for nested list item.
 To create a line break
 		without creating a new paragraph, add two trailing spaces.